 This article will presents 6 fantasy football draft order ideas to help you determine draft order from year to year.
-How to pick a draft order is a highly-debated topic as many owners covet the high draft slots and most owners base their fantasy draft strategy on their draft position.
+How to pick a draft order is a highly-debated topic as many owners covet the highest positions and most owners base their strategy on draft position.

 There are an endless number of ways that your league can determine fantasy draft order.
 We will cover six of the most popular ideas for determining draft order: 2 for new leagues and 4 for existing leagues.

 Using a randomized draft order for new leagues

 For new leagues, the most sensible approach to determining draft order is through randomization.
 The idea behind randomizing draft picks is that in new leagues no team deserves to be first or last more than any other team.

 In order words, you have no existing league data on which to base your draft order.
 Since everyone is starting on even ground, the fairest approach is to give everyone an equal shot at every draft slot by making draft order random.

 If random draft order makes the most sense for your league, you'll then have to decide how and when to perform the randomization.
 To generate a random draft order you can do something as simple as drawing names from a hat.

 Or, you could opt to use an online draft order generator to perform the randomization for you before your live fantasy football draft.